 You should be able to wear the normal things you would always wear to Hawaii, even though you are vacationing in Hawaii in October.
 Hawaii doesn’t really have a fall season, so you should still expect hot and sunny days.

-Wear shorts, and lightweight clothes, and sandals.
+Wear shorts, lightweight clothes, and sandals.
 Loose dresses are always comfortable as well and allow the breeze to cool you down.
-Bring a hat or two and don’t forget your sunglasses!
+Bring a hat or two, and don’t forget your sunglasses!

 You might want to bring a lightweight sweater or sweatshirt as the nights do feel cooler.
 The drop from hot to cool makes a lot of people cold, as it is not something you typically expect.
 One long pair of pants and a sweater should be plenty for the Hawaii weather in October.

 What to Pack for Hawaii in October